Director: Dr. Renee Pinsky (firstname.lastname@example.org)

 - Be familiar with indications for diagnostic mammography, US and breast MRI.

-- Be familiar with the work up of a patient with a palpable lump or bloody nipple discharge.
+- Be familiar with the work up of a symptomatic patient

-- Know different ways breast cancer appears on mammography and ultrasound and MRI.
+- Know appearance of breast cancer on mammography and ultrasound and MRI.

 - Be familiar with the ACR BIRADS Lexicon.